 I regretfully remember the Full British Breakfast at one of the beach-side shacks.
 Now, I always remember to eat only local preparations.

 I remember the weekday local market in Fuengirola and parking a good 10 minutes away from it, in a no parking zone.
 Thankfully, the authorities are lenient on market days.

 I remember walking in the busy market full of wonderful food treats, trinkets of local arts and crafts, and of course Spanish football jerseys.

 Then, there was the drive to Malaga that we made a few times.

 From arriving into the city airport to heading there for some retail therapy, Malaga is a Spanish town full of culture and art and boasts being the birthplace of some prominent celebrities – Pablo Picasso and Antonio Banderas to name a couple.

 I obviously remember doing the tourist rounds of the city, visiting the main shopping areas and the cathedral.

-It was in Malaga, I remember, that my driving skills were put to test and I managed with only getting a few locals irritated.
+It was in Malaga, I remember that my driving skills were put to the test and I managed with only getting a few locals irritated.

-I remember my friends, who made it special and perfect… you know who you are.
+I remember my friends, who made it unique and perfect… you know who you are.

 I remember having one of the best times of my life…